kaetharin/kaetharin/README.md

-### hallo my nickname is kat.
+### hello my nickname is kat.
 I like listen to music in my free time.👋

 **kaetharin/kaetharin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.